 The four actual enrollment levels from 2016-2019 (1,037 acres; 1,275 acres; 2,055 acres; and 2,948 acres).

-Regarding enrolled acreage, it is anticipated that under present conditions, year-to-year enrollment will likely remain similar.
+It is anticipated that under present conditions, year-to-year enrollment will likely remain similar.
 However, there are two potential conditions that could impact future enrollment:

 During the first three years of the CNPPID irrigator lease, there was adequate precipitation to grow a good dryland crop, but a dry growing season and poor dryland yields may cause growers to re-evaluate participation.